raboley/the-heroes-journey/README.md

 # The Heroes Journey

-found more documentation in the [pdd source code](https://github.com/yegor256/pdd), maybe this will work?

-/**
- * @todo #2:30m/DEV create an issue for the first time using pdd */

-Maybe I can get it to work locally?

 The hero will go through a journey to take drab README.mds into a new world allowing for flexibility and a new level of embedding for code.
 He will bring these learnings back to his home making all this documentation clear and executable.